-Washington state fines nursery that prevented workers from wearing masks
+Washington state flower shop fined $4K for mask violation

 Inspectors visited the Maltby business three times between June 15 and 26 and discovered multiple violations of state regulations, including a state mask mandate implemented by Democratic Gov. Jay Inslee, authorities said.

-Employees had received a letter with their paychecks in early June saying they were not allowed to wear masks because owner John Postema believed masks would be a hazard for long hours in hot weather.
+Employees received a letter with their paychecks in early June saying they were not allowed to wear masks because owner John Postema believed masks would be a hazard for long hours in hot weather.

 The business has 15 days to appeal.